-- 1. Male and female teacher candidates will not wear t-shirts, shorts, sweatpants, yoga pants, sweatshirts, or gym (tennis, athletic) shoes.
+- 1. Teacher candidates will not wear t-shirts, shorts, sweatpants, yoga pants, sweatshirts, or gym (tennis, athletic) shoes.
 All teacher candidates should wear appropriate closed toe shoes. - 2.
-Male and female teacher candidates will not wear hats, caps, or sunglasses while in the school/site building.
+Teacher candidates will not wear hats, caps, or sunglasses while in the school/site building.
 Exemptions to this policy will be made for religious reasons. - 3.
-All male teacher candidates should wear shirts with a collar. - 4.
-Properly fitting, professional clothing is to be worn at all times. - 5.
-Male and female teacher candidates will not wear flip-flops at a school placement. - 6.
+Properly fitting, professional clothing is to be worn at all times. - 4.
+Teacher candidates will not wear flip-flops at a school placement. - 5.
 It is the responsibility of teacher candidates to assess the appropriateness within their clinical placement setting with regard to any tattoos and/or body piercings and determine if they need to be covered or removed while in the school/district.